Open Bible Data Home About News OET Key

 אֲחֹתִ֣י

-Here, the man is speaking of the woman as if she were my sister.
-This is a term of endearment which expresses affection, close companionship and a deep emotional bond between the lovers.
-The man and woman are not actually brother and sister.
+Here the man is speaking of the woman as if she were his sister.
+This is a term of endearment which expresses affection, close companionship, and a deep emotional bond between the lovers.
+The woman is not actually his sister.
 If it would be helpful in your language, you could use a different term of endearment or state the meaning plainly.

 BI Sng 4:9 ©